ShubhamChaudharyy/Connect-X/README.md

 # Connect-X
-A Full Stack College Website to enhance network for Departmental interviews.
+A Full Stack Networking Website..Preferably for college students